dvdgamer/miyagami-case/client/README.md

 - Another problem.
 Don't know one which file to implement the fetchAPI.
 I'll solve this by reading the Flickr docs and using another project as reference

 - Starting the Express.js was new, it's now posting after following a youtube tutorial.
 Realized I needed to install extra dependencies due to using TS.

+- Now that I had the API connected the problem was translating XML to JSON.
+Luckily xml12 library takes care of that.
+The error handling was mainly AI generated tho  o(〃＾▽＾〃)o.